strmprivacy/docs/docs/quickstart/receiving-s3.md

 only on the necessary resources (bucket
 optional prefix + `.jsonl` suffix).

-This way, you can easily revoke/change the credentials, and re-upload these using our CLI (`strm create sink` is also used to update the sink) without impacting other applications.
+This way, you can easily revoke/change the credentials, and create a new data connector and batch exporter configuration without impacting other applications.

 ## Tearing down

-Tearing down a sink requires to first remove the batch exporter, and only then remove the sink.
-You’re not required to remove the sink at all, it’s just a configuration item.
+Tearing down a data connector requires to first remove the batch exporter, and only then remove the data-connector.
+You’re not required to remove the connector at all, it’s just a configuration item.

 ```bash